etomuc/CPC464-iRAM1024/README.md

 > [!IMPORTANT]
 > This version will properly work only in the Amstrad CPC 464 and 664.
 It will not work in the Amstrad Plus and GX4000 models and can potentially cause harm to them.
 >
-> It also won't fit into the CPC6128 but there is a special CPC6128 version (iRAM/640 and in the future also iRAM/1088).
+> It also won't fit into the CPC6128 but there is a special CPC6128 version (iRAM/640 and also iRAM/1088).
 See other projects on this Github profile.

 ## Variations